machiobrian/Night/ReadMe.md

 > 1. Its done in the background for us.

 > 2. Most of the time, operation on a tensor is `Transposition`

+# Changing the dtype of a tensor
+> `default dtype either float/int32`